Baby teeth development

 Dental care for baby teeth and gums

-As soon as the first tooth appears, clean teeth using a soft infant toothbrush designed for children under 2 years.
-If your baby doesn’t like the toothbrush in their mouth, you can keep using a clean, damp face washer or gauze to wipe the front and back of each tooth.
+As soon as the first tooth appears, clean your baby’s teeth using a soft infant toothbrush designed for children under 2 years.
+If your baby doesn’t like the toothbrush in their mouth, you can use a clean, damp face washer or gauze to wipe the front and back of each tooth.

 Use only water on the toothbrush until your baby is 18 months old, unless a dentist tells you to do something else.

-Cleaning and caring for children’s teeth early on sets up good dental care habits for life.
+Cleaning and caring for children’s teeth early on sets up good dental care, dental health and dental hygiene for life.

 - Position your baby so you can see their mouth and they feel secure.
 It might help to sit on a bed or the floor with your baby lying down so that their head is on your lap.